cotarr/irc-hybrid-client-dev-tools/postman/README.md

 # Testing Readme

-* A description of API specification is included in repository at postman/API-Specs.md

 Postman tests for [irc-hybrid-client](https://github.com/cotarr/irc-hybrid-client)

 The primary purpose of the tests is limited to confirming there are no open unprotected API routes.
 It is not intended to comprehensively test overall API functionality.